NaokiHori/SimpleSolidSuspensionSolver/docs/source/governing_equations/main.rst

 Obviously this is not true in most cases and also elastic, dumping, and sliding motions in the tangential direction should be included (see |COSTA2015| for extensive analyses).

 In this project, however, I neglect all these aspects just for simplicity, and include only springs in the normal directions to obtain *plausible* results.

+An extension of the above concept to elliptic objects is not straightforward, which will be discussed later.